camilothomas/geo-quiz/README.md

-# geo-quiz
-canvas animation Central America geography quiz
+# Central America Geography Quiz

 This project is just a simple geography quiz.
 Drag the names over the correct countries and drop them there.
 If you do this correctly the color of the country will change.
 If you get all of the countries you will see a special friend.